Fire Island is a fascinating place that has provided fond memories for generations of people who have lived, worked, or played on the island.

 If You Have One DayEnjoy sightseeing, hiking, and wildlife-viewing on nature trails at sites on Fire Island or on the grounds of William Floyd Estate.
 Fire Island Lighthouse, Sailors Haven/Sunken Forest, Watch Hill, Talisman, and Wilderness are National Park Service sites located on the barrier island.
 Private boats or passenger ferries are required to access Sailors Haven/Sunken Forest, Watch Hill, and Talisman seasonal, midisland sites.
 The Fire Island Lighthouse, Wilderness, and William Floyd Estate are accessible year-round by car.
 Be sure to check directions, hours of operation, and the calendar of events for each site prior to planning your trip!

-A small walk-in campground is located at Watch Hill beyond the marina and behind the dunes.
+With More TimeA small family tent campground is located at Watch Hill beyond the marina and behind the dunes.
 It is available from mid-May through mid-October.
-Wilderness camping in the Otis Pike Fire Island High Dune Wilderness is available all year, but heat and abundant ticks and mosquitoes make this a less desirable option during the summer.
-Learn more about Camping on Fire Island.
+Wilderness or "backcountry" camping in the Otis Pike Fire Island High Dune Wilderness is available all year.
+Learn more about camping on Fire Island.